opentofu/tofu-ls/.github/CONTRIBUTING.md

 # Contributing to OpenTofu Language Server

-Welcome and thank you for wanting to contribute!
+Welcome, and thank you for wanting to contribute!

 ## Get started